Unidata/thredds/docs/src/public/userguide/pages/tds_tutorial/getting_started/TomcatDirectoryStructureQT.md

 permalink: tomcat_dir_structure_qt.html
 ---

-This section examines the directory structure and files found in the Tomcat Servlet Container installation.
+This section examines the directory structure and files found in the Tomcat Servlet Container installation and how they relate to the TDS.

 {%include note.html content="
 This section assumes you have successfully installed the Tomcat Servlet Container as outlined in the <a href=\"install_java_tomcat.html\" target=\"_blank\">Installation of Java and Tomcat</a> section.
 " %}

-## Exploring the Tomcat Directory Structure
+## Exploring The Tomcat Directory Structure

 Examine the Tomcat directory structure, a.k.a. `#TOMCAT_HOME`.
 Move into `$TOMCAT_HOME` and do a long listing (`/usr/local` in this example):

 ~~~bash
 # cd /usr/local/tomcat
 # ls -l

 total 144
 drwxr-x--- 2 root root  4096 Oct 24 13:29 bin
 -rw-r----- 1 root root 19539 Sep  4 16:30 BUILDING.txt